raffaeler/DeployTool/README.md

 The following are exactly the same options available on the  Microsoft "dotnet publish" command.
 You can refer to that command to have more info.

-***OutputFolder*** is the name of the folder to be used on the remote machine.
-The folder must be absolute because a complete removal is done first, **which can be a destructive action**.
+***OutputFolder*** is the name of the folder to be used on the local machine.
+The folder can be relative, in this case is relative to the project folder.

 ***RuntimeIdentifier*** is the "runtime identifier" used in the Microsoft "dotnet publish" command.
 For example when deploying on the Raspberry PI the runtime identifier is "linux-arm".